bhagya88/liri/README.md

 ### How it works

-liri can take in one of the following commands: my-tweets spotify-this-song movie-this do-what-it-says
+liridy can take in one of the following commands:
+	my-tweets
+	spotify-this-song
+	movie-this
+	do-what-it-says

 1. `node liri my-tweets`

 	* This will show your last 20 tweets and when they were created at in your terminal/bash window.

 2. `node liri.js spotify-this-song '<song name here>'`